September 2024

 September 26, 2024 |

 According to the most recent data from the U.S. Census, the number of Americans age 65 and older is expected to nearly double over the next four decades.
-As the United States faces an increasingly aging population, graduate students from the University of Maryland System are looking to Japan for solutions to improve the quality of our later years.
+As the United States faces an increasingly aging population, graduate students from the University System of Maryland are looking to Japan for solutions to improve the quality of our citizens’ later years.

-The faculty-led trip, part of the "Global Health Aging: Gerontology in Japan" course, offered through the University of Maryland School of Graduate Studies explored aging and life transition in Japan, a country with one of the oldest populations on the planet.
+The faculty-led trip, part of the Global Health Aging: Gerontology in Japan course that is offered through the University of Maryland School of Graduate Studies, explored aging and life transition in Japan, a country with one of the oldest populations on the planet.

 The interdisciplinary group included students studying gerontology, medicine, palliative care, social work, neuroscience, and emergency and integrative health.
-During their travels, they visited academic research centers, businesses, healthcare facilities, government offices, and cultural sites to gain a comprehensive understanding of aging in Japan.
+During their travels, they visited academic research centers, businesses, health care facilities, government offices, and cultural sites to gain a comprehensive understanding of aging in Japan.

-"One of the most impressive things was how engaged older adults are in Japanese society," said Alfred Boakye, MA, Mphil, a gerontology PhD candidate in the GGEAR Program.
-“They have a concept called ME-BEYO where they attempt to bridge the gap between health and frailty with nutrition, exercise and social connection.
+“One of the most impressive things was how engaged older adults are in Japanese society,” said Alfred Boakye, MA, MPhil, a gerontology PhD candidate in the GGEAR program.
+“They have a concept called ME-BEYO where they attempt to bridge the gap between health and frailty with nutrition, exercise, and social connection.
 It runs through all their policies and helps to keep older people involved in the community.”

 Martin hopes to bring some of Japan’s best practices back to Maryland, particularly the emphasis on keeping older adults engaged and the government’s collaborative approach to healthy aging.